zack-bitcoin/amoveo/docs/design/sortition_chains.md

 * a chalang spk signed by the owner which, if unlocked, enables this withdraw.
 * a chalang script-sig to provide evidence to unlock the spk.
 *  chalang_vm(script-sig ++ scipt-pubkey) must return true
-* it also returns the pubkey of the winner, and the height at which their ownership was proved.
+* it also returns the pubkey of the winner, and the height at which their ownership was proved, and a priority number for this version of the contract's resolution.
 * You pay a safety deposit.
-* if you aren't the first to make a sortition contract tx for this sortition chain, then you either need to provide evidence for an earlier height, or you need to provide the sortition-spend-tx where they had given up ownership of this part of the probability space.
+* if you aren't the first to make a sortition contract tx for this sortition chain, then you either need to provide evidence for an earlier height, or you need to provide the sortition-spend-tx where they had given up ownership of this part of the probability space, or you need to provide some different evidence to make the contract resolve with a higher nonce.

 3) sortition timeout